Pigeonhole protocol specification

 Box 0 Box 1 Box 2 Box 3 Box 4

-can extract complete envelopes.
-The isStart and isFinal flags on
+envelopes.
+The isStart and isFinal flags on the

-the CopyStreamElement wrappers tell the courier where the stream
+CopyStreamElement wrappers tell the courier where the stream begins and ends.

 The courier does NOT need to keep track of the EnvelopeHash for each

-as BLAKE2b-256(write_cap)) and MUST NOT process a given command more
+BLAKE2b-256(write_cap)) and MUST NOT process a given command more than once.

 CopyCommand